 The B vitamins are centrally involved in methylating toxic products of protein metabolism like homocysteine, and no where are they better located than in dark green leafy vegetables.
 If you have a chronic condition requiring maintenance care, then chance are you also need a change to an anti inflammatory diet to calm the angry tissues.

 This eight colors eggs Florentine dish contains all those vitamins needed to neutralize homocysteine; choline, folate and B12.
-Plus it tastes pretty damn good.
+Plus it tastes pretty darn good.

 Chiropractic is no miracle cure for most backs; it takes hard work on the part of both patient and doctor, the appropriate set of exercises, and a healthy choice of diet to get on top of difficult conditions.
 Maintenance care is just one model that swings the percentages in your direction.